hubbleedu/.github/profile/README.md

 1. Go to **[hubbesetup.github.io](https://hubbesetup.github.io)**
 2. Drag the **Hubble** button to your bookmarks bar
-3. Click the bookmark whenever you're on a webpage to launch Hubble
+3. Click the bookmark whenever you're on a webpage to launch Hubble (more instructions on the setup site)

-> ✅ Works on most modern desktop browsers (Chrome, Firefox, Edge) (more intructions on the setup site)
+> ✅ Works on most modern desktop browsers (Chrome, Firefox, Edge)

 ---

 ## ✨ Features